prelert/engine-python/cloudwatch/README.md

 ==============================

 Prelert's analytics provides fast insights into your machine data.
-This simple example shows how to use Prelert Anomaly Detection for your CloudWatch monitoring data.
+This simple example shows how to use Anomaly Detection for your CloudWatch monitoring data.

 Pre-requisites and Installation